When You Retire

 Cash Lump Sum on Retirement

 When you retire you can choose to convert part of your pension to a retirement lump sum.
-You may be able to take up to 25% of the value of your pension benefits in the Scheme (including any Additional Voluntary Contributions) as a tax-free retirement lump sum.
+You may be able to take up to 25% of the value of your pension benefits in the Scheme as a tax-free retirement lump sum.
 Members with small pensions may be able to convert all of their Pension Credits into a single lump sum.
 The administration team will set out your options in your retirement illustration.

 Payment of Pension